-The variation in seeding followed patterns that been described previously: year-to-year variation in the seeding of Norway Spruce than of Scots Pine, with peaks in cone production every few years (Hagner 1965, Broome et al. 2007).
+The variation in seeding followed patterns that have been described previously: greater year-to-year variation in the seeding of Norway Spruce than of Scots Pine, with peaks in cone production every few years (Hagner 1965, Broome et al. 2007).
 Reinikainen (1937) noted that Norway Spruce has peaks in seeding every 3-5 years in Finland, while Newton (1972) listed 2-year seeding for the Alps, 3-4 years in the southern boreal region and 5 years in the north.
 Broome et al. (2007) recorded a 4-year pattern in the UK.
 Our study noted that for the Norway Spruce, seed production followed a 3-year cycle, suggesting some intrinsic governing factor, rather than an extrinsic factor such as the weather (Zamorano et al. 2018).
 Although there was no evidence of cycling by Scots Pines in this study, there is some evidence for a 3-year cycle in Scotland (Summers 2011).
 However, there was no indication of regular cycling in the irruptions of crossbills.

-The tendency for Norway Spruce to have a poor seed (cone) crop following a large crop has ons) on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons Licenso previously been noted by Tiren (1935) and for Scots Pine by Watson et al. (2009).
+The tendency for Norway Spruce to have a poor seed (cone) crop following a large crop has previously been noted by Tiren (1935) and for Scots Pine by Watson et al. (2009).
 For Norway Spruce, poor cropping may be influenced not only by the low nutrient stores in the trees, but also by insect and rust fungus species that can damage a large part of a seed crop, especially after years with high cone production (Annila 1981, Kaitera 2013).